Pilih preferensi cookie Anda

 • Before you start modifying the permission set and assignment templates, we recommend that you plan permission sets for your organization.
 Consider what the permissions should be, which accounts or OUs the permission set should apply to, and which IAM Identity Center principals (users or groups) should be affected by the permission set.
 Permission set names, association IDs, and IAM Identity Center principal types and IDs cannot be modified after deployment.

 • Adhere to the principle of least privilege and grant the minimum permissions required to perform a task.
-For more information, see Grant least privilege and Security best practices in the IAM documentation.
+For more information, see Grant least privilege and Security best practices in the AWS Identity and Access Management (IAM) documentation.

 Epics